ferrisfox/BOWL/README.md

 # Block Oriented Wicked Language

-An object-oriented programing language for creating Minecraft function files.
+An object-oriented programming language for creating Minecraft function files.
-Writen in Ruby.
+Written in Ruby.

 ## About BOWL

-BOWL is a compiled language with strong and strict typeing.
+BOWL is a compiled language with strong and strict typing.

-The syntax resembels Java, C and other languages with a simular hiritage, and uses simular formating to minecraft commands for implementing thier uniqe functionality.
+The syntax resembles Java, C and other languages with a similar heritage, and uses similar formating to Minecraft commands for implementing their unique functionality.
 (i.e. an array of all creative players can be accessed through the variable @a[mode=creative])

 ## Development

-Early development is currintly ongoing.
+Early development is currently ongoing.

-No functioning compiler is currenty avalible.
+No functioning compiler is currently available.

 ## Contributing